Cloud-Column/website/index.md

     services is who we are, and we want to make sure that hosting with us is a great experience for you.
 We also believe in an open internet and want <strong>everyone</strong>
     to have access to a website, not just those people with plenty of money.
-- template: detail-content
-  block: text-1
-  headline: Testimonials
-  content: "<blockquote><p>Thanks Adam!
-You nailed our sites.
-I know it was tricky
-    with so many elements and we couldn't be happier.
-Spot on with the aesthetics and usability.</p><p>Carolyn Martinez, Director, Hawkeye Publishing</p></blockquote>"
 - template: contact-form
   block: contact-form
   form_id: mvoovbgn